LiteFarmOrg/LiteFarm/README.md

        exit;
        ```

-3. In a terminal, run `npm i pnpm -g` *if pnpm is not already installed*, run `npm i` under the root folder of the
-   repository, `npm i` under `packages/api`, and `pnpm i`
-   under `packages/webapp`.

-4. Edit the `packages/api/.env` file, setting the value of variable `DEV_DATABASE_HOST` to `localhost`

-5. In the terminal, navigate to the `packages/api` folder.

-6. Execute `npm run migrate:dev:db` to run the [migrations](https://knexjs.org/#Migrations) that set up the PostgreSQL database.
-(If you run into issues here, you can try dropping and recreating the database.)
+3. In a terminal, navigate to the `packages/api` folder.
+Execute `npm run migrate:dev:db` to run the [migrations](https://knexjs.org/#Migrations) that set up the PostgreSQL database used by the app.

+# Running the apps

+## api

-7. Run `npm start` to launch the api application.
+In a terminal, navigate to the `packages/api` folder.
+Run `npm run nodemon` to launch the backend application.
+It will automatically reflect any changes you make to the backend.

+## webapp

-8. In a different terminal, navigate to the `packages/webapp` folder and run `pnpm dev` to launch the webapp
+In a terminal, navigate to the `packages/webapp` folder and run `pnpm dev`.
+This builds the frontend code, and starts a web server that will automatically reflect any changes you make to the frontend.

-   application.
-Load it in your browser at http://localhost:3000.
+Load the frontend app in your browser at http://localhost:3000.

 # Testing

-## webapp

-To run [ESLint](https://eslint.org/) checks execute `pnpm lint`

-Since this is a mobile web application, webapp should be viewed in a mobile view in the browser.

 ## api